WebAssembly/design/AstSemantics.md

    (think: implementation makes multiple accesses, either in software or
     in hardware).
- * Misaligned access of any kind may be *massively* slower (think: implementation takes a signal and fixes things up)
+ * Misaligned access of any kind may be *massively* slower (think: implementation takes a signal and fixes things up).

 Thus, it is recommend that WebAssembly producers align frequently-used data to permit the use of natural alignment access, and use loads and stores with